BladeRunnerJS/scaling-js-apps/services/input_services.md

 The first thing to notice is that we're using Jasmine, and specifcially we're using [Jasmine 1.3](http://jasmine.github.io/1.3/introduction.html) as it ships with BRJS.

-From there, you'll see we've required the `InputViewModel` and we have a reference to the User Service via `userService`.
-Now we need to write at least two tests:
+You'll see we've required the `InputViewModel` and we have a reference to the User Service via `userService`.
+Now we need to write one of each of the two types of test.

-1. Create an instance of the `InputViewModel`, interact with it, and ensure that it results in the expected service interactions.
-2. Force the User Service to interact with the View Model and then verify the View Model state.

-This way we're testing how UI interacts result in service interactions and how service events are reflected in UI state.

 ### Testing Service Interactions